VictorTavares-Dev/test-local-exec/README.md

 ## New implementations
 Below, some features to be implemented:
+1. Must implement a way to install python dependencies in the container;
-1. Consider to use IAM role credentials to adhere the least privillege approach;
+2. Consider to use IAM role credentials to adhere the least privillege approach;
-2. Output the results in an S3 bucket;
+3. Output the results in an S3 bucket;
-3. Create the process documentation in order to detail the correct use of the repository.
+4. Create the process documentation in order to detail the correct use of the repository.